pagos-ai/loon-js-example/README.md

     npm install

+for tsx (Typescript execution tool) usage install it globally with `npm install -G tsx` or add `npx` to `tsx` for local execution

-copy `.env.example` to `.env` and populate the keys with your credentials
+copy `.env.example` to `.env` and populate the keys with your credentials. if you don't have some of credentials for batch or RTAU, just leave original place holder string.

 ## Environments